Spondylosis: Cause, Classification and Treatment Options without Surgery

 Slipped Disc, Degeneration and Bone Spurs Impacting Spinal Segment

 Lumbar spondylosis affects the lumbar vertebrae (L1-L5).
-It is the second most common location, and the deterioration process mainly involves the lower back portion, as it is the part that bears most weight and has a broad range of motion.
+It is the second most common location, and the deterioration process mainly involves the lower back, as it is the part that bears most weight and has a broad range of motion.

 Thoracic spondylosis affects the thoracic vertebrae (T1-T12).
-It is the least common location.
+It is the least common site.
 The mid back (mid thoracic spine) is a common site of diagnosis for spondylosis.

 Spondylosis should not be confused with spondylitis.
 While spondylosis refers to degenerative changes resulting from arthritis and spinal disc issues, spondylitis is descriptive of an inflammatory type of arthritic changes, such as ankylosing spondylitis.